vivek-nexus/google-meet-slack-integration/README.md

 ### Slack status is not updating
 1. Check if you have actually pasted the Slack API key.
 Generate and paste again, if in doubt.
-2. Check status emoji format. `:smile:` will work whereas `smile` or `:P` will not work.
-To prevent confusion, copy paste the emoji directly from a slack chat.
+2. Check status emoji format. `smile` will work whereas `:smile:` or `:smile` or `:P` will not work.
+To prevent confusion, copy paste the emoji directly from a slack chat and remove the colons before and after.
 3. The custom emoji used is not available in your slack workspace.
 Use only those emojis that are available in your slack workspace.

 ### Extension does not work sometimes